Questions and Answers for Third Parties

-Partisan and election advertising only count as advertising if they are transmitted to the public.
-By contrast, partisan activities are simply activities directed by a third party to reach electors, whether in person or remotely, one at a time or in groups.
+When a third party's activity or survey meets the definition of a partisan activity or election survey, it is regulated even if it is directed at the third party's own members, employees or shareholders.
+Partisan activities are simply activities directed by a third party to reach electors, whether in person or remotely, one at a time or in groups.
 Similarly, election surveys are surveys addressed to people, no matter their relationship to the third party.

 As an example, if a third party surveys its members about their voting intentions and then sends them an email promoting the top choice, these are both regulated activities.

 Will a registered charity put its charitable status at risk merely by registering as a third party?

 No. Questions related to an organization's charitable status fall under the purview of the Income Tax Act.
 According to the Canada Revenue Agency (CRA), the mere fact of registering as a third party will not affect a registered charity's status, as long as the registered charity conducts activities regulated under the Canada Elections Act that are acceptable under the Income Tax Act.

 For more information on how the Income Tax Act applies, please call the CRA's Charities Directorate (client services) at 1-800-267-2384.

 What third party activities can a registered charity conduct?

 A registered charity can conduct certain election advertising activities under the Canada Elections Act.
 These activities must also meet the requirements of the Income Tax Act.
 For more information, see the Canada Revenue Agency's guidelines on charitable activities.

 A registered charity cannot conduct partisan activities as described under the Canada Elections Act.
 These activities support or oppose a registered political party or candidate for public office and are prohibited under the Income Tax Act.
 For the same reason, charities also cannot conduct election surveys that are carried out to support or oppose a registered political party or candidate.